MonumentLabs/lottie-ios/README.md

 ```
 And then import wherever needed: ```import Lottie```

+To update version of binary:
+1. In Terminal set current directory to project's folder and run script 'build_xcframework.sh'
+2. You can find built framework in 'build' directory.
+Compress it to zip.
+3. In terminal run `swift package compute-checksum {PATH_TO_ZIP} and update checksum in Package.swift
+4. Update `tag` variable in Package.swift file to something like 'x.x.x-binary'
+5. Push changes into 'SPM-binary' branch
+6. Add tag for the new commit exactly the same as you added in Package.swift file.
+6. Make a new release on github for tagged commit.

 #### Adding it to an existent iOS Project via Swift Package Manager

 1. Using Xcode 11 go to File > Swift Packages > Add Package Dependency